ciscoheat/haxedci-example/README.md

 I've taken a small liberty putting `DragDropFunctionality` in the `contexts` folder even though it's not a real DCI Context.
 It does a good job encapsulating functionality however, so I'm trying to show that being somewhat flexible can help the architecture of a system.

-I have plans for a more interactive debugging experience too, but for now I hope you will explore the rest of the code and moving on to building it yourself!
+I have plans for a more interactive debugging experience, but for now I hope you will explore the rest of the code and moving on to building it yourself!

 # Building the example